1 dead, armed suspect in custody after tense standoff at Trader Joe's

 "An active tac-alert has been declared to ensure all resources necessary will be available," the LAPD tweeted from its account.

-President Trump tweeted as the gunman was holed up in the store.
+President Donald Trump tweeted as the gunman was holed up in the store.

 "Watching Los Angeles possible hostage situation very closely," he tweeted.
 "Active barricaded suspect.
 L.A.P.D. working Federal Law Enforcement."